converspace/activitypush-specification/README.md

 # Activity Pingback Specification

-A lightweight method for URI addressable resource owners to request and receive unsolicited ([JSON Activity Streams](http://activitystrea.ms/specs/json/1.0/) based)  notifications about remote (off-site) activities on their resources with an explicit goal of being easy to implement.
+A lightweight method for URI addressable resource owners to request and receive __unsolicited notifications__ about __remote (off-site) activities__ on their resources with an explicit goal of being easy to implement.
+Activites are represented using [Activity Streams](http://activitystrea.ms/).

 ## Step 1: Discover